active-hash/active_hash/README.md

 The field specified as the _enum_accessor_ must contain unique data values.

+## Contributing

+If you'd like to become an ActiveHash contributor, the easiest way it to fork this repo, make your changes, run the specs and submit a pull request once they pass.

+To run specs, run:

+    bundle install
+    bundle exec rspec spec

+If your changes seem reasonable and the specs pass I'll give you commit rights to this repo and add you to the list of people who can push the gem.

+## Releasing a new version

+To make users' lives easier, please maintain support for:

+  * Ruby 1.8.7
+  * Ruby Enterprise 1.8.7
+  * Ruby 1.92
+  * ActiveRecord/ActiveSupport from 2.3.2 through edge

+To that end, there is a prerelease script that will run the tests against those 3 rubies, and against multiple versions of ActiveRecord/ActiveSupport.
+Before releasing a new version of ActiveHash, please run the prelease shell script like so:

+  ./prerelease

+It requires you to have rvm installed, and it requires the latest patch-versions of 1.8.7, ree and 1.9.2.
+The prerelease script will:

+  * switch to rvm's ruby-1.8.7
+  * check for an active_hash gemset, and create one if it's not there
+  * check for bundler and install it if it's not there
+  * run `bundle exec rspec spec` against AR versions 2.3.2, 2.3.5, 2.3.11, the currently released version and edge
+  * switch to ree-1.8.7 and do the same
+  * switch to ruby-1.9.2 and do the same

+Needless to say, this script takes some time to run.
+If you have to update your rubies, the first time you run this might take 45 minutes, but it will save users lots of headaches, and save me from dealing with the bug reports :)

+Once `prerelease` passes, follow these steps to release a new version of active_hash:

+  * update the changelog with a brief summary of the changes that are included in the release
+  * bump the gem version by editing the `version.rb` file
+  * if there are new contributors, add them to the list of authors in the Rakefile
+  * run `rake build`
+  * commit those changes
+  * run `rake install` and verify that the gem loads correctly from an irb session
+  * run `rake release`, which will rebuild the gem, tag it, push the tags (and your latest commit) to github, then push the gem to rubygems.org

+If you have any questions about how to maintain backwards compatibility, please email me and we can figure it out.

 ## Copyright

 Copyright (c) 2010 Jeff Dean.
 See LICENSE for details.